-Britain’s Labour leader on Monday said England and Scotland shared “one economy” and forecast a “race to the bottom” between the two regions on salaries and working conditions if Scotland seceded.
+Britain’s Labour Party leader has argued that England and Scotland share “one economy” and predicted a “race to the bottom” on salaries and working conditions if the two separate.

-Speaking in Glasgow, Ed Miliband said he feared regulatory competition between England and Scotland would prompt companies to move “wherever the rules are weakest.”
-He insisted that the more pressing political task was “creating a more equal, fair and just society” across the United Kingdom.
+Speaking in Glasgow, Ed Miliband said he feared regulatory competition between an independent Scotland and the remainder of the UK would prompt companies to move “wherever the rules are weakest.”

-There isn’t majority support for independence in Scotland.
-Most are comfortable with the current arrangement under which the region has its own parliament with the power to legislate education, health and police policy.
+There isn’t a majority for independence in Scotland according the polls.
+Most are satisfied with the current arrangement under which the region has its own parliament with the power to legislate on education, health and police.

-Scottish separatists are able to rally opposition to what they perceive as the unjust distribution of North Sea oil and gas revenues.
+Separatists argue North Sea oil and gas revenues are distributed unfairly.
 While drilling platforms are situated off Scotland’s North Sea shore, the central government issues licenses and collects taxes.
-The value of these revenues corresponds roughly to the subsidies Scotland receives from London every year however.
+The value of these revenues is roughly equal to the subsidies Scotland receives from London every year.